devonanderson/locality/README.md

 Locality
 ========

-Locality adds i18n support to [Express](http://github.com/visionmedia/express).
-It exposes middleware that can be added to the Express middleware stack.
+Locality adds i18n support to [Express](http://github.com/visionmedia/express) by exposing middleware that can be added to the Express middleware stack.
+Locality language packs are written in [YAML](http://yaml.org/), which is a human friendly data serialization language.

-Locality uses YAML configuration files to define it's language packs.

 ##Definitions